jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 </figure>

-Perhaps as we witness the suffering of others and more importantly confront the suffering they have caused in us there is hope of something brighter, clearer and less painful moments.
+Perhaps as we witness the suffering of others and more importantly confront the suffering they have caused there is hope of something brighter, clearer and less painful.

-That could also well be wishful thoughts that never come true.
+That could also well be wishful thoughts that never come true if you die before you have a chance to live.
-That doesn't change the fact that there are only a finite number of moments life.
+That doesn't change the fact that there are only a finite number of moments in life.
 You cannot regain those which are purposely filled with memories by others you would like to forget.
 <figure>
 <img src="https://jonkalev.s3-us-west-2.amazonaws.com/20200112_Bearcage.jpg">